 §9767.6.
-Treatment and Change of Physicians Within MPN [Revised 45.
-15 Day, and 2nd 15 Day]
+Treatment and Change of Physicians Within MPN

-- (a) When the injured covered employee notifies the employer or insured employer of the injury or files a claim for workers' compensation with the employer or insured employer, the employer or insurer or entity that provides physician network services shall arrange an initial medical evaluation with a MPN physician in compliance with the access standards set forth in section 9767.5. - (b) Within one working day after an employee files a claim form under Labor Code section 5401, the employer or insurer shall provide for all treatment, consistent with guidelines adopted by the Administrative Director pursuant to Labor Code section 5307.27 and as set forth in title 8, California Code of Regulations, section 9792.20 et seq.

-- (c) The employer or insurer shall provide for the treatment with MPN providers for the alleged injury and shall continue to provide the treatment until the date that liability for the claim is rejected.
+- (a) When the injured covered employee notifies the employer or insured employer of the injury or files a claim for workers' compensation with the employer or insured employer, the employer or insurer or entity that provides physician network services shall arrange an initial medical evaluation with a MPN physician in compliance with the access standards set forth in section 9767.5. - (b) Within one working day after an employee files a claim form under Labor Code section 5401, the employer or insurer shall provide for all treatment, consistent with guidelines adopted by the Administrative Director pursuant to Labor Code section 5307.27 and as set forth in title 8, California Code of Regulations, section 9792.20 et seq. - (c) The employer or insurer shall provide for the treatment with MPN providers for the alleged injury and shall continue to provide the treatment until the date that liability for the claim is rejected.
 Until the date the claim is rejected, liability for the claim shall be limited to ten thousand dollars (\$10,000). - (d) The insurer or employer shall notify the employee of his or her right to be treated by a physician of his or her choice within the MPN after the first visit with the MPN physician and the method by which the list of participating providers may be accessed by the employee. - (e) At any point in time after the initial medical evaluation with an MPN physician, the covered employee may select a physician of his or her choice from within the MPN.
 Selection by the covered employee of a treating physician and any subsequent physicians shall be based on the physician's specialty or recognized expertise in treating the particular injury or condition in question.
 If a chiropractor is selected as a treating physician, the chiropractor may act as a treating physician only until the 24-visit cap is met unless otherwise authorized by the employer or insurer, after which the covered employee must select another treating physician in the MPN who is not a chiropractor, and if the employee fails to do so, then the insurer or employer may assign another treating physician who is not a chiropractor. - (f) The insurer or employer shall deliver to the initial primary treating MPN physician selected by the employee, within twenty (20) days of notice of selected physician, all relevant medical records relating to the claim, if any, including the results of diagnostic and laboratory testing done in relation to the injured employee's treatment.
-The insurer or employer shall provide any subsequently selected MPN physician with any medical record or diagnostic and laboratory test result deemed relevant by that provider upon request.
-The insurer or employer shall also provide all selected MPN physicians with the relevant MPN identification number; and the name, telephone number, fax number, mailing address, and, if applicable as an option, email address and/or name of insurer's clearinghouse to whom or where requests for authorization and bills should be sent. - (g) A Petition for Change of Primary Treating Physician, as set forth at section 9786, cannot be utilized to seek a change of physician for a covered employee who is treating with a physician within the MPN, except as allowed under subdivision (b)(6) of section 9786.
+The insurer or employer shall provide advise any subsequently selected MPN physician that with any medical record or diagnostic and laboratory test result deemed relevant by that provider will be delivered upon request.
+The insurer or employer shall also provide advise all selected MPN physicians of the relevant MPN identification number, name, telephone number, fax number, email address, and mailing address of the person or entity to whom a request for authorization and bills should be sent.

+(g) (f) A Petition for Change of Primary Treating Physician, as set forth at section 9786, cannot be utilized to seek a change of physician for a covered employee who is treating with a physician within the MPN, except as allowed under subdivision (b)(6) of section 9786.
 If the employer petitions to change the Primary Treating Physician pursuant to Labor Code section 4603, the panel of physicians shall be from the current MPN provider listing and shall meet the applicable MPN Access Standards.